Sonning Common Health Centre, Wood Lane, Sonning Common, Reading, RG4 9SWTel: (0118) 972 2188

 MB ChB (Sheff) 1991 DCH DFFP MRCGP Dr Emerson joined the practice in 1995 after her year here as registrar.
 She works three days a week and has a special interest in paediatrics, obstetrics, well woman issues and family planning.
 She also oversees the practice staff and finances, and is an experienced GP trainer.
 Dr Emerson is married with three children.

-MB ChB (Man) 1985 DCH DRCOG FRCGP Dr Ronay has been with the practice since 1997, having trained here in the 80s and consults for two and a half days per week.
+MB ChB (Man) 1985 DCH DRCOG FRCGP Dr Ronay has been with the practice since 1997, having trained here in the 1980s and consults for two and a half days per week.
 She considers herself a true 'generalist' in that she is interested in all aspects of general practice and all ages from cradle to grave.
 She is an experienced GP trainer and oversees in-house practice education.
-Dr Ronay is married with two children and a boisterous dog.
-When not working and the weather allows she is generally to be found playing tennis.
+Dr Ronay is married with two grown up children.

 MB BS (Lond) 1992 MRCGP DFFP Dr Drury joined us in 1999.
 He works four days a week and has a keen interest in weight loss management and diabetes.
 Dr Drury is married and has two children.